Uniform Asymptotics and Confidence Regions Based on the Adaptive Lasso with Partially Consistent Tuning: Relationship to LS estimator

 \end{corollary}

-Corollary~\ref{cor:AL_LS} shows that in case $\lambda^* \to 0$, the adaptive Lasso estimator is asymptotically equivalent to the LS estimator, so that this becomes a trivial case.
+Corollary~\ref{cor:AL_LS} shows that in case $\lambda^* \to 0$, the adaptive Lasso estimator is asymptotically equivalent to the LS estimator, so that this case becomes a trivial one.
 How the estimator behaves in terms of parameter estimation and model selection for different asymptotic tuning regimes is treated in the next section.